VPN vs APN – What Makes Them Different?

 A private APN, as the name implies, is accessible only to authenticated users.
 Organizations can also have partnerships with global carriers, enabling employees to continue accessing the private network overseas.

 The first apparent difference is that an APN is provided by whichever cellular network that you choose.
 Every cellular network has its own APN settings that automatically get loaded into your phone as soon as you have a SIM inside.

-The other difference is that an APN is a gateway that gives you access to the internet, whereas a VPN creates a private network over the internet.
+The other difference is that an APN is a gateway that gives you access to the internet, whereas a VPN creates a private network over the internet as a means of online security and privacy.
 One way to understand is that the ISP that you pay to use the internet acts as your gateway to the internet.
 It provides you with an IP address that is essential for any device to function on a network.
 Similarly, the cellular carrier provides you the means to access the internet by using APN technology.

 You can use a VPN over an APN to access the internet, but not the other way around.
 Although private APNs do exist that allow corporations to set up a private network for their employees, it’s not similar.
 A VPN uses the internet as a medium to establish a virtual tunnel to let users connect and communicate with each other.
 A company with various branches can establish a VPN to connect them together so that they appear as one LAN.
 Remote workers use a VPN to access a company’s local network for resources.
 Without the internet, a VPN cannot work.

 Similar to VPN, a private APN is a way for an organization to group its employees from other users on the same carrier.
 It requires a special configuration and a SIM card authorized for the private network.
 Custom configurations like this allow for some modifications, like having a static or dynamic IP address.

 Conclusion – Why You Should Use a VPN